Tucker29/hello-world/English_1.md

 # English
 # conviction: 1.belief/faith   2. a formal declaration of someone is guilty.
+## 2018.12.3
+gauge: measure, standard, estimate.
+copacetic:  satisfactory. (interview with iron man, start from the copacetic peroid to aggressive peroid.).

 ## 2018.12.2
 counterproductive: have an opposite effect.
 zinger: a striking or amusing remark.